-BRPD: 17-year-old arrested in Mall of Louisiana shooting; faces murder, attempted murder charges
+BRPD: 17-year-old arrested in Mall of Louisiana shooting; Landry blames violence on parents, judges

 Latest Weather Blog

-BRPD: 17-year-old arrested in Mall of Louisiana shooting; faces murder, attempted murder charges
+BRPD: 17-year-old arrested in Mall of Louisiana shooting; Landry blames violence on parents, judges

 BATON ROUGE — Police on Friday arrested a teenager and are looking for another suspect in a fatal mass shooting at the Mall of Louisiana, while Gov. Jeff Landry blamed the violence on “failures” at home and judges who follow “hug-a-thug” policies.